sandberg-lab/NASC-seq2/data_processing/demo/README.md

 And now run zUMIs:
 `zUMIs/zUMIs.sh -c -y demo_zUMIs_NASCseq2.yaml`
+Terminate Vim when it causes the process to hang (use top to find the PID for zUMIs.sh and run kill [PIDnumber], and zUMIs will continue to run).

 Install the dependencies needed for NASCseqV2.py:
 `python3 -m pip install joblib pandas numpy h5py scipy pysam pygtrie seaborn pyfaidx portion pyvcf pyyaml anndata tensorflow`